Rosa Montalbano's Ancestors

 ~< Back to Chart >~

-Francesco Quartararo and his wife Angela Bruno’s ancestries are unknown.
-What is documented is that they were married on February 1, 1576, at the mother church in Sciacca, Agrigento, Sicilia, Italy, and raised a family there.
-(Mouse over and click on their Latin church marriage record image right to enlarge in a new window or tab.)
+What is documented is that ancestors Francesco and Angela were married on February 1, 1576, at the mother church in Sciacca.
+(Mouse over and click on their Latin church marriage record right to enlarge in a new window or tab.)
 Their marriage record is very brief and does not name Francesco’s father.
-It does mention Angela’s father as deceased, but his given name is so abbreviated that it is unreadable.
+It does mention Angela’s father as deceased, but his given name is so abbreviated that it is unreadable, but may say Geo or Peo.
 The same day that Francesco and Angela were married, a Marco Bruno was also married and it is listed right above their record.
 This probably is Angela’s brother.
 It should be noted that neither of these marriage records are listed in the mother church marriage index.

 ~<^>~

 On April 23, 1576, 34 year-old Jaco married Antonella Agostino in the Sciacca mother church.
-(Mouse over and click on their brief Latin church marriage record image upper left to enlarge in a new window or tab.)
+(Mouse over and click on their brief Latin church marriage record upper left to enlarge in a new window or tab.)
 She was the daughter of Vincenzo Augustino, but a Sciacca baptism record has not been found for her.
 On that same day, Sciacca notary Geronimo Agostino filed a notarial marriage contract for Giacomo Mandrachia and Aantonella Agostino.
-(Mouse over and click on their marriage contract entry imagemiddle right to enlarge in a new window or tab.)
+(Mouse over and click on their marriage contract entry middle right to enlarge in a new window or tab.)
 It is not known if this notary was related to Antonella.
-The only known about Antonella’s farther Vincenzo, is that he was deceased when she married.
+The only thing known about Antonella’s farther Vincenzo, is that he was deceased when she married.

 ~< Back to Chart >~

 On January 1, 1591, Sciacca notary Giovanni Giacomo Sutera filed a notarial marriage contract for 23 year-old Geronimo and 15 year-old Vita Castruccio.
-(Mouse over and click on their marriage contract entry image upper left to enlarge in a new window or tab.)
+(Mouse over and click on their marriage contract entry upper left to enlarge in a new window or tab.)
 She was baptized on December 25, 1575, in the mother church parish of Sciacca, the daughter of Antonino Castruccio and his wife Margarita Baxi.
-(Mouse over and click on her baptism record image lower right to enlarge in a new window or tab.)
+(Mouse over and click on her baptism record middle right to enlarge in a new window or tab.)
 A church marriage record could not be found for them.

-It documented that Geronimo was deceased when his daughter Margarita was married in 1619.
+There is an entry in Pellegrino Mortillaro’s book, Andrea Randazzo un notaio storico Volume Primo, that records the Division of the inheritance of Geronimo, and Vita Bentivegna on November 7, 1627, by Sciacca notary Antonino Amico.
+So both Geronimo and Vita were deceased by this date, but a burial record for her has not been found.
+It is also documented that Geronimo was deceased when his daughter Margarita was married in 1619.
 Geronimo Bentivegna’s Testamento, his will, was filed on September 5, 1616, by Sciacca notary Antonio Buscemi.
 Five days later on September 10, 1616, he was buried.
 His one line St. Michele burial record is hard to read, but it looks like he was simply listed as Hieronymo, son of the deceased Cosmios.
-(Mouse over and click on his Latin church burial record image lower left to enlarge in a new window or tab.)
+(Mouse over and click on his Latin church burial record lower left to enlarge in a new window or tab.)
 Because a cemetery is not listed it is assumed he was buried in the St. Michele cemetery.
+Having young children, Vita may have remarried soon after her husband’s death.
+Unfortunately, nothing else is known about them.

 ~<^>~

 Giacomo Piramo was baptized as Jacobo Antonino on July 25, 1564, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Leonarda Scoma and her husband Lorenzo Piramo.
-(Mouse over and click on his baptism record image upper right to enlarge in a new window or tab.)
+(Mouse over and click on his baptism record upper right to enlarge in a new window or tab.)

 On January 27, 1591, a notarial marriage contract was filed by Sciacca notary Bartolomeo Raja for 26 year-old Giacomo to marry Angela Venezia, who was about 14 or 15 years old.
-(Mouse over and click on their marriage contract entry image upper left to enlarge in a new window or tab.)
+(Mouse over and click on their marriage contract entry upper left to enlarge in a new window or tab.)
 They probably married soon after this contract was filed, but a church marriage record could not be found for them.
 St Michele and St. Vito’s marriage records are not available for this time period and they are not in the mother church records.
 Because a church marriage record could not be found for them, it is uncertain who Angela’s parents were.
 But she was most likely baptized in the Sciacca mother church parish, as there are two baptism records that could be for her in these records.
 The first is dated in February of 1575 for an Angelella, who was the daughter of Antonino and Margarita Venezia.
 The second is dated November 21, 1576, for Angila, the daughter of Francesco and Caterina Venezia.
 Because Giacomo and Angela named three daughters Caterina, is is most likely the later baptism is for her.
-(Mouse over and click on the baptism record image lower right to enlarge in a new window or tab.)
+(Mouse over and click on the baptism record middle right to enlarge in a new window or tab.)

 Eleven baptism records have been found for the children of Jacobi and Angela Piramo.
-All eleven children were born in Sciacca and baptized in the St. Michele’s church parish there as follows — Caterina Grazia on December 7, 1591, who probably died before her sixth birthday; Leonarda on February 6, 1594; Vita Leonarda on June 15, 1595; another Caterina was baptized as Caterina Maria on November 8, 1597, but she probably died young; Matteo Laurenzio was baptized on February 24, 1599; ancestor Caterina; Maria on January 16, 1604; Laurenzo Joseph on July 1, 1609; Anna on March 29, 1612; Antonia Cresceptia on June 12, 1617; and Francesco, who was born on December 21, 1621, and baptized as Francesco Joannes the next day.
+All eleven children were born in Sciacca and baptized in the St. Michele’s church parish there as follows — Caterina Grazia on December 7, 1591, who probably died before her sixth birthday; Leonarda on February 6, 1594; Vita Leonarda on June 15, 1595; another Caterina was baptized as Caterina Maria on November 8, 1597, but she probably died young; Matteo Laurenzio was baptized on February 24, 1599; ancestor Caterina; Maria on January 16, 1604; Laurenzo Joseph on July 1, 1609; Anna on March 29, 1612; Antonia Crescenza on June 12, 1617; and Francesco, who was born on December 21, 1621, and baptized as Francesco Joannes the next day.

 ~< Back to Chart >~